rashidis/bio_based_detectability/README.md

 # Optimal visual search based on a model of target detectability in natural images

-Optimal visual search based on a model of target detectability in natural images

-This repository is the official implementation of [Optimal visual search based on a model of target detectability in natural images].
+This repository is the code used to generate the results in the paper [Optimal visual search based on a model of target detectability in natural images]. which was presented at [NeurIPS 2020](http://https://nips.cc/)

 <img src="https://github.com/rashidis/bio_based_detectability/blob/main/arc.png" width="930">